Giving Saglemi Housing to private entity outrageous – Consultant

-A former Consultant for Saglemi Housing Projects, Dr. Camynta Baezie says giving out the whopping $42 million facility project to a private entity is untenable enrich.
+A former Consultant for Seglemi Housing Projects, Dr. Camynta Baezie says giving out the whopping $42 million facility project to a private entity is untenable enrich.

 His comments come on the back of the government announcing that the Seglemi Housing Project will be given to a private developer to make it habitable.

-The Minister for Works and Housing, Francis Asenso Boakye at a press conference in Accra on Sunday, November 13, 2022, indicated that the government no longer has the financial muscle to invest in the project again.
+The Minister for Works and Housing, Francis Asenso Boakye at press conference in Accra on Sunday, November 13, 2022 indicated that the government no longer has the financial muscle to invest in the project again.

 But speaking to Starr News, Mr. Baezie said he cannot fathom the basis for the government decision.

-“In Ghana, we all know two State Institutions that are responsible for water; these are the Ghana Water Company Limited and the Community Water and Sanitation Agency.
-Looking at the location and reach of Saglemi Housing at the moment as we are told 1,500 housing units have been completed and are ready for habitation.
+“In Ghana we all know two State Institutions that are responsible for water; these are the Ghana Water Company Limited and the Community Water and Sanitation Agency.
+Looking at the location and reach of the Seglemi Housing at the moment as we are told 1,500 housing units have been completed and ready for habitation.

 “That 1,500 housing units can easily qualify under the policy of the government itself, thus the Ministry of Water and Sanitation for what we call the Small Town Water System.
 So you don’t need an expensive extension of Ghana Water to the place at this very moment.
 All you can do is to survey the area, get a number of bole-holes and pump the water on an overhead facility and then connect it to the housing units,” Mr. Baezie stated.